TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ## VLAN Configuration {#ethfw_vlan_server_cfg}

-VLANs are created and configured in a static manner and it's exclusive to Ethernet Firmware.
-Remote clients cannot create VLANs, they can only *join* or *leave* VLANs.
+VLANs are created and configured in a static or dynamic manner.
+For static VLANs, they are exclusively set by to Ethernet Firmware.
+Remote clients cannot create again these static VLANs, they can only *join* or *leave* the statically configured VLANs.

-Parameters such as VLAN id, member lists (physical and virtual ports), registered and unregistered multicast flood mask and untag mask are required in order to set up VLANs on the Ethernet Firmware server side.
+Parameters such as VLAN id, member lists (physical and virtual ports), registered and unregistered multicast flood mask and untag mask are required in order to set up static VLANs on the Ethernet Firmware server side.

-The code snippet below shows the configuration of VLAN 1024, with MAC ports 2 and 3 as members of the VLAN, and virtual switch ports 0, 1 and 2 as virtual members.
+The code snippet below shows the static configuration of VLAN 1024, with MAC ports 2 and 3 as members of the VLAN, and virtual switch ports 0, 1 and 2 as virtual members.

 ```C
 /* VLAN member mask: host port + MAC ports 2 and 3 */